 After crossing into China from Laos, it was soon obvious that bicycle culture in China revolves around cargo bikes.

-These aren’t the sleek, well maintained Dutch ones with the box in front.
+These aren’t the sleek, well maintained Dutch cargo bikes with the box in front.
 They’re rusted three-wheelers that were designed and built to transport goods.
 They’re bomb-proof.

 Women love cargo bikes because they’re relatively light and easy to maneuver.
 They can lift them over sidewalk curbs, whereas motorcycle cargo bikes are too heavy to do that with.
 Quite a few of them push their three-wheelers from place to place but some do manage to pedal their fully-loaded bikes.

 Need to sell snacks?
 Or even clothes?
 In China, they’ve got that figured out!
 How about setting up a business making keys?
 Just place the necessary equipment in your cargo bike plus take along a chair and you’re ready to set up shop.
 Whole markets are full of cargo bike stalls selling vegetables, meat, and even flowers.

 Around markets, you’ll see groups of men hanging around or even sitting in their cargo bike boxes.
 They’re waiting for customers who’ve bought stuff and need it transported home.